Reproductive Justice

 Danielle Bowman (2021)

 Dannielle Bowman is a visual artist working with photography.
 Bowman has been an artist in residence at Light Work, Baxter St at the Camera Club of New York, and The Center for Photography at Woodstock.
-Bowman was awarded the 2020 Aperture Portfolio Prize and she is a 2022 NYSCA/NYFA Artist Fellow Finalist in Photography from The New York Foundation for the Arts.
-Her work for the George Gund Foundation Annual portfolio strives to capture Environmental Justice advocacy at work in Cleveland.
+Bowman was awarded the 2020 Aperture Portfolio Prize and was a 2022 NYSCA/NYFA Artist Fellow Finalist in Photography from The New York Foundation for the Arts.
+Her work for the George Gund Foundation photography commission strives to capture Environmental Justice advocacy at work in Cleveland.

 Urban Farming